Dacaspex/qd-npy-to-image-converter/README.md

 Converts Google's "Quick, Draw!" .npy files to images

 ## Summary
-This python script converts the `.npy` data from the [dataset](https://github.com/googlecreativelab/quickdraw-dataset) from the "Quick, Draw!" game made by Google into images
+This python script converts the `.npy` data from the [dataset](https://github.com/googlecreativelab/quickdraw-dataset) from the "Quick, Draw!" game made by Google into images.
+It takes the `.npy` file from the `data/` folder and outputs the images into the `output/` folder.

 ## Install instructions
 ### Windows